abpio/abp-commercial-docs/en/studio/solution-templates/microservice/microservices.md

 ![administration-microservice-in-solution-explorer](images/administration-microservice-in-solution-explorer.png)

-Administration service is basically used to to manage permissions (using the [Permission Management](https://docs.abp.io/en/abp/latest/Modules/Permission-Management) module), features (using the [Feature Management](https://docs.abp.io/en/abp/latest/Modules/Feature-Management) module), settings (using the [Setting Management](https://docs.abp.io/en/abp/latest/Modules/Setting-Management) module) and languages (using the [Language Management](../../../modules/language-management.md) module) of the system.
+Administration service is basically used to to manage **permissions** (using the [Permission Management](https://docs.abp.io/en/abp/latest/Modules/Permission-Management) module), **features** (using the [Feature Management](https://docs.abp.io/en/abp/latest/Modules/Feature-Management) module), **settings** (using the [Setting Management](https://docs.abp.io/en/abp/latest/Modules/Setting-Management) module) and **languages** (using the [Language Management](../../../modules/language-management.md) module) (maybe some others based on your preferences) of the system.
 These are the common infrastructure services that are used by all the services and applications in the solution.
 Administration service is responsible to serve management HTTP APIs to UI for these services, and it also maintains the database schema for them.

 In addition to these fundamental infrastructure services, Administration service also creates the [BLOB Storing database](https://docs.abp.io/en/abp/latest/Blob-Storing-Database), so other services can easily store BLOBs.